Developer Community feedback tool

 Before going to Figma I find it helps to sketch out what the stakeholders are asking for (and my ideas for that) to see if it raises more questions.

-1. Slide 1: There wasn't a clear reason to offer the customer so many choices to react to the question.
+Slide 1: There wasn't a clear reason to offer the customer so many choices to react to the question.
 I also wanted information on whether/how customers use the share buttons in the forum platform they were using.
+(Scroll for more)

 Iterations

-2. Slide 2: With 3 choices - decided to keep alternate solutions in solution section of page
+Slide 2: With 3 choices - We decided to keep alternate solutions in solution section of the page.

-3. Slide 3: With 2 choices + "respond all" component I designed in the backend UI.
+Slide 3: With 2 choices + "respond all" component added to the backend UI.
 Developers needed a way to comment to the entire group at once.

 Results